sara-sabr/ITStrategy/_posts/en/2021-05-18-problems-of-project-based-funding.md

 <div style="display: block; width: inherit; text-align: center; line-height: 3;">
     <a href="/ITStrategy/assets/images/project-reprioritization-effects-en.png" style="display: block">
         <img src = "{{ site.baseurl }}/assets/images/project-reprioritization-effects-en.png"
         alt = "This image depicts the effects of re-prioritization has on IT teams.
-It involves having to re-do planning work, asking the A-Base funded teams to shift their attention to the new projects until new funds are made available to release the A-Base teams when the organization hired specialized staff meant for those projects." style="width: 500px; height: inherit;"
+It involves having to re-do planning work, asking the A-Base funded teams to shift their attention to the new projects until new funds are made available to hire specialized staff and release the A-Base team from those priorities" style="width: 800px; height: inherit;"
         />
     </a>
     <small>Figure 1.
 Re-prioritization of projects will require A-Base funded teams to take the load until new project funds are made available to increase internal capacity</small>